 I would now like to ask you some questions about occurrences that may have caused changes in the level of your assets since December 1982.

+485. Considering how all of (your/your family's) savings and reserve funds have changed since December 1982, did you:

 put more money in, 1